TechGiovanni/Microsoft-365-EndPoint-Administrator-EntraID-Intune-AutoPilot/README.md

 # Module 1: Setup Hands the Lab environment

-In this section we are goign to setup our Hyper-V, virtual machines, Virtual network adaters, windows server 2022,
+In this section we are going to setup our on-premise environment as well as our cloud environment

 Install Hyper-V on windows: